How many different types of organisms do you see in this picture?

 Ecology is the study of how organisms interact with one another and with their physical environment.

-Ecology isn't just about rainforests or forests.
-Have you seen mold grow on bread, pause 10 seconds mushrooms grow on rotting logs, or watched ants search for food.
+Ecology isn't just about rainforests or grasslands.
+Have you seen mold grow on bread, mushrooms grow on rotting logs, or watched ants search for food.
 If so, you have seen examples of ecology in action.

 One goal of ecology is to understand the distribution and variety of living things in their physical environment.
-For instance, you will find different living and non-living objects in the desert, compared to a coral reef, as opposed to your backyard.
+For instance, you will find different living and non-living objects in the desert, a coral reef, and in your backyard.
 These differences in nature are driven by interactions among living organisms as well as between organisms and their physical environment.

 As an example, let's go back to mold growing on bread.
 Mold is more likely to appear on bread than, say, a rock.
 Why might this be the case?